SoftUni-Internal/interactive-content/EN/08-XML-Processing/04-homework.md

 Select only their **first** and **last name**, **age** and for each product - **name** and **price**.

-Export the results to **JSON**.
+Export the results to **XML**.
 See the format below to better understand how to structure your data:

 **users-and-products.xml**